hashirsucksatdev/pterodactyl-ads/README.md

 # Overview
 This an code in react this uses adsterra to run ads on pterodactyl panel.
-Pterodactyl has no official way to ad ads
+Pterodactyl has no official way to run ads

 # How to use
 1. Go to [Adsterra](https://beta.publishers.adsterra.com/)